-These activities by First Union may stabilize, maintain or otherwise affect the market price of the notes.
+These activities by the underwriters may stabilize, maintain or otherwise affect the market price of the notes.
 As a result, the price of the notes may be higher than the price that otherwise might exist in the open market.
-If these activities are commenced, they may be discontinued by First Union at any time.
+If these activities are commenced, they may be discontinued by the underwriters at any time.
 These transactions may be effected in the over-the-counter market or otherwise.

-Regency Centers, L.P. estimates that its share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$30,000.
+Regency Centers, L.P. estimates that its share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$100,000.

-Regency Centers, L.P. and Regency Centers Corporation have agreed to indemnify First Union against certain liabilities, including liabilities under the Securities Act of 1933.
+Regency Centers, L.P. and Regency Centers Corporation have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act of 1933.

-In the ordinary course of their respective businesses, First Union and its affiliates have engaged, and may in the future engage, in investment banking, commercial banking and/or corporate trust transactions with Regency Centers and its affiliates.
+In the ordinary course of business, certain of the underwriters and their affiliates have provided, and may in the future provide, investment banking and/or commercial banking services to Regency Centers, L.P. and its affiliates for which they have received, and may in the future receive, customary fees.